 Step 3.
 Restart your PC and your USB controllers will be automatically re-installed.

 Your computer will then recognize the USB device if the issue occurred because the currently loaded USB driver has become unstable or corrupted.
 And if the problem still exists, proceed to step 4.

-4) Select the box to expand USB Settings > USB selective suspend settings.
+Step 4.
+Select the box to expand USB settings > USB selective suspend settings.

-6) If you're using a laptop, select Battery, select the drop-down menu, and then select disabled.
+Step 6.
+If you're using a laptop, select Battery, select the drop-down menu, and then choose "Disabled".